yusuketsuda/collect_genbank/README.md

 # collect_genbank
-For beginners, you can download genbank files from NCBI using this programm.
+You can download genbank files from NCBI using this programm.

 # Requirement
 * Biopython

 # Installation
-Down load **collect_genbank.py** locally
+Download **collect_genbank.py** locally

 # Preparation
 For performing this programm, prepare a csv file or text file (csv file is recommended).
 The file contains list of accession number.
-You can obtain the list of accession number to be downloaded from NCBI or the result of Blast.
+You can obtain the list of accession number from NCBI or the result of Blast.

-Format of content is as below and example of the file is available in this repository (example.csv, example.txt).
+Format of content is as below and you can see examples of the file is available in this repository (example.csv, example.txt).

 ```
 AA000001.1